Roy Gardner (bank robber): Robbery career

 Trying to reduce his sentence, he told Southern Pacific Railroad detectives that he would lead them to the spot where he buried his loot.
 The officers found nothing, and Gardner announced, "I guess I have forgotten where I buried that money."
 He was heavily shackled, with the addition of an "Oregon Boot", and was once again transported on a train to McNeil Island, this time by U. S. Marshals Mulhall and Rinkell, both fast-shooting veterans.
 During the journey, Gardner asked to use the bathroom, in which an associate had earlier hidden a .32 caliber pistol.
 When he came out of the bathroom, Gardner pointed the gun at Mulhall and ordered another prisoner to handcuff the two lawmen to the seat.
 He relieved the officers of their weapons and cash before hopping onto another moving train outside Castle Rock, Washington.

 The largest manhunt in Pacific Coast history began after this.
 Gardner was described as a dangerous man who would shoot on sight and must be captured at all costs.
 He once again had a $5,000 reward on his head.

-He arrived in Centralia, Washington, where he was almost recognized by Jack Scuitto at the Olympic Club.
-Gardner plastered his face with bandages to hide his identity, leaving one eye slit, and told the Oxford Hotel staff that he had been severely burned in an industrial accident near Tacoma.
+He arrived in Centralia, Washington, where he was almost recognized by Jack Scuitto at the Oxford Hotel (present-day Olympic Club Hotel).
+Gardner plastered his face with bandages to hide his identity, leaving one eye slit, and told the hotel staff that he had been severely burned in an industrial accident near Tacoma.
 Proprietor Gertrude Howell and Officer Louis Sonney became suspicious of the bandaged man, and when Sonney saw a firearm in Gardner's hotel room, he accused him of being the "Smiling Bandit".
 Gardner fought back, but was arrested and a doctor removed the bandages, confirming his identity.
 He was sentenced to another 25 years, and heavily chained, was finally brought to McNeil Island.